How much will it cost me to be a foster home?

 When will I get my first foster dog?

 Rover Rescue typically schedules transports every other weekend from very high-kill animal shelters.
-As soon as your foster home application has been approved and the home visit has been conducted, you can request a dog on the next transport.
+As soon as your foster home application has been approved (within a couple of days), you can request a dog on the next transport.

 How long do I typically have the foster dog?